IA-Asso.fr — French Associations Registry

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves GeoJSON map data for visualizing associations by French department, specifying the output type (FeatureCollection) and content (center coordinates and association counts).
-This distinguishes it from sibling tools like get_department_stats.
+The description explicitly states it retrieves GeoJSON map data for visualizing associations by French department, specifying the return type (FeatureCollection) and content (center coordinates and association counts).
+This distinguishes it from sibling tools like get_department_stats (which returns statistics) and search_near_location (which returns associations by location).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.